farlies/rsked/doc/README-RPi.md

 ## Cooling

-Even with passive heat sinks, the RPi may run hot when doing FM reception via `gqrx` SDR.
+Even with passive heat sinks, the RPi may run hot when doing FM reception via SDR.
 An inexpensive 5-volt cooling fan can make a huge difference.
 Applications that are *not using SDR* can get by fine with passive cooling.
 Heat sinks should be used even if active cooling is installed.